Long before the Xbox and PlayStation rivalry, there was Sega versus Nintendo.

 This would go on to inform Sega’s other major business decisions, even in advertising.
 Sega launched an aggressive marketing campaign for the Genesis system with the tagline: “Genesis does what Nintendon’t”.
 The brazen declaration didn’t just make people pay attention, it also connected with the rebel in teenage boys.

 2. Making themselves unique

 To defeat Nintendo, Sega knew they needed to create a hit game that could go head-to-head with Mario.
-The game mechanics was conceptualised first so they needed to design a character that would (a) fit the game; and (b) look different from Mario.
+The game mechanics were conceptualised first so they needed to design a character that would (a) fit the game, and (b) look different from Mario.

 Mario’s design was on the cute side so Sega wanted something edgier.
 After asking some Americans to pick between three characters, Sega decided to go with the most popular choice – Sonic the hedgehog.
 Sonic wasn’t conventionally cute and had a bit of a rebellious streak in him, much like Sega’s teenage target audience.

 With Sonic, Sega further distinguished themselves from Nintendo.
 They created a character that looked and felt different from Mario and would appeal to the market segment they were aiming for.
 They were giving consumers an actual alternative to Nintendo.
 This would set the basis for a split in the gaming fan base – those who preferred Nintendo and those who preferred Sega.

 Another thing Sega did to appeal to their target market and set themselves apart from Nintendo was to bring in more sports games.
 They knew teenagers loved sports and would buy a Genesis just to play a good sports game.
 It also helped that the 16-bit Genesis console was more capable than the 8-bit NES at providing an experience that was closer to reality.